damnkrishna/CyberGaurd-j/daily-notes/2025-08-4-attacking-access-controls.md

 Access permissions are assigned to roles rather than individual users.
 Users are then assigned to appropriate roles based on their job functions.
 This simplifies management as permissions are managed at the role level rather than for each individual user.

 ### Declarative Control
 Access control rules are defined externally from the application code, typically in configuration files, databases, or policy engines.
-This separation allows for easier management and modification of access rules without changing the application code.
+This separation allows for easier management and modification of access rules without changing the application code

 By implementing multiple layers, you create a robust security posture where each layer provides additional protection and can compensate for weaknesses in other layers